Script Development / DataFlux Func Sidecar

 and standard error stderr

-to this address via POST after executing the Shell command.
+to this URL via POST after executing the Shell command.

 The specific structure is as follows: